 A vague thought that had been floating in the back of Kanna’s mind fully connected just then.
 “Is Porter Goda…?”
 Kanna stopped, unsure if she should ask.
 “Was Porter Goda ever a priestess?
 I know that she used to work at the monastery in…Samma Valley, I think?”

-Kanna would have laughed if the priestess hadn’t said the last part so flatly.
+Kanna would have laughed if the woman hadn’t said the last part so flatly.
 Instead, she whispered in confirmation, “That’s the pendant that I saw.”
-Even still, some part of her regretted mentioning it.
+Still, some part of her regretted mentioning it.

 “I think I know from where she might have stolen it, a long time ago—but it’s best if I focus on the present moment, or else even this will bring me towards ungodly thoughts.”

 “Why are you so angry with Goda Brahm?”
-The only reason the words had left her mouth at all was because she was speaking in her native tongue, where she felt more comfortable and familiar.
+The only reason the bold question had left her mouth at all was because she was speaking in her native tongue, where she felt more comfortable and familiar.

 “But why?”

-“In my heart, I have destroyed Goda Brahm a hundred times,” she said, her smile transforming into a grimace of pain, “and a sin of the heart is just the same as that of the flesh.”
+“In my heart, I have destroyed Goda Brahm a hundred times, in a hundred different ways,” she said, her smile transforming into a grimace of pain, “and a sin of the heart is just the same as a sin of the flesh.”

 And so it seemed that the priestess did not want to tell her.
 Kanna trained her gaze on the fiery glow of a torch, though she felt the Goddess watching her from the corner of her eye.
 When she turned back to look at the priestess, the woman was kneeling in prayer.

-“If there’s anything else you want to tell me, Slave Rava—anything at all—then tell me soon, before Goda takes you away the morning after tomorrow.”
-The priestess began walking down the steps of the sanctuary, and she switched back to the Middleland tongue when she said: “Just think about what fate has offered you.
+“If there’s anything else you want to tell me—anything at all—then tell me soon, before Goda takes you away the morning after tomorrow.”
+The priestess began walking down the steps of the sanctuary, and she switched back to the Middleland tongue when she said: “Just think about the open door that fate has offered you, Kanna Rava.
 Otherwise, you’re dismissed for tonight.
 You have seen the Goddess for yourself.”

 * * *